heymikehaynes/crashthearcade/content/blog/2024/2024-10-17-twitter-exit-musk.md

     - Social media
 ---

 Curious what Musk's exit with Twitter looks like.
 Does he sell it?
-Does someone buy it?
+Is there someone dumb enough to actually buy it?
 Can he afford to hold on to the thing until it's worth nothing?
 We can't be far off from at least one of these things happening at this point.